-Blood samples might also be taken to check for evidence of dehydration.
+Blood samples may also be taken to check for evidence of dehydration.

-The main aim of treatment is to keep you fully hydrated in order to avoid complications.
-It is important not too lose too much salt (such as sodium and potassium), as these must remain within certain ranges for your body to function properly.
+The goal of treatment is to keep you hydrated and avoid complications.
+It’s important not to lose too much salt, such as sodium and potassium.
+These must remain within certain ranges for your body to function properly.